Anderson Cooper: 60 Minutes

-Cooper has been a correspondent for the CBS News program 60 Minutes since 2007, while concurrently serving as a CNN anchor and correspondent.
+Cooper became a correspondent for the CBS News program 60 Minutes in the 2006–2007 season, concurrently serving as a CNN anchor and correspondent.
+He left the CBS role in 2026.

 Other work

 AC2

 Andy Cohen and Cooper announced that they would be going on a national tour to perform their conversational stage show AC2 beginning in March 2015.
 The tour opened in Boston, followed by Miami Beach, Chicago and Atlanta.
 The idea for the show came about after Cooper interviewed Cohen about his then-latest book, The Andy Cohen Diaries, at an event at the 92nd Street Y in New York City.
 Since then, the two-man show has continued to tour, reaching more than fifty cities as of October 2018.

 Broadway

 Cooper was the narrator for the 2011 Broadway revival of How to Succeed in Business Without Really Trying, directed by Rob Ashford and starring Daniel Radcliffe.

 Writings

 A freelance writer, Cooper has authored a variety of articles that have appeared in many other outlets, including Details magazine.

 In May 2006, Cooper published a memoir for HarperCollins, Dispatches from the Edge, detailing his life and work in Sri Lanka, Africa, Iraq and Louisiana over the previous year.
 Some of the book's proceeds are donated to charity.
 The book topped The New York Times Best Seller list on June 18, 2006.

 In 2017, Cooper and his mother, Gloria Vanderbilt, co-authored The Rainbow Comes and Goes: A Mother and Son on Life, Love, and Loss.
 Compiled from a series of emails, the memoir recounts their shared past, and Vanderbilt's tumultuous childhood.
 Cooper said his goal in writing the book and correspondence was to leave "nothing left unsaid" between the pair.
 It landed on multiple best-seller lists the year of its publication.